Integrating with Lemonade Server

 The

 user_models.jsonfile is similar toserver_models.json(see above), but contains a user-specific registry that persists across lemonade updates.
-It is located at$LEMONADE_CACHE_DIR/user_models.json, which defaults to~/.cache/lemonade/user_models.json. - The
+For a full template and field reference, see the Custom Model Configuration Guide. - The

 pullendpoint in the server automates the process of registering models intouser_models.jsonand downloading them. - The